a resource centre of information and useful links, grouped under five menus below

 We know (Strawhorn, p.93) that William Templeton supplied the English classes at the Kirkgate school with a wide range of volumes, suitable for the various ages of pupil: 'Penny books' for the youngest, also small picture books and copies of 'Three Hundred Animals', 'Psalm Books', 'Song Books', 'Watt's Catechism', Bunyan's 'Pilgrim's Progress', Milton, Pope, Thomson, Gray, Young, 'Tragedies', Goldsmith's 'Essays', Defoe's 'Robinson Crusoe', Swift's 'Gulliver's Travels', copies of 'William Wallace', Allan Ramsay's 'Gentle Shepherd', and a copy of Fergusson's 'Poems'.

-Note 3: These four words do not appear in the Glenriddell manuscript used in the 'Collected Letters', but are in the original letter, held in the British Library and printed in Currie's 1805 edition and other later editions.
+Note 3: These four words do not appear in the Glenriddell manuscript used in the 'Collected Letters', nor do they appear in the held in the British Library, but they are printed in Currie's 1805 edition and other later editions (eg Wellwood library cat.no.#36, 1824 edition, p.25).